sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

 After you [configure sensuctl][26], you can [change the admin user's password][45] with the `change-password` command.

-Sensu also creates a default `agent` user with password `P@ssw0rd!`.
-This user/password combination corresponds to defaults used by Sensu agent.
+Sensu also creates a default `agent` user with the password `P@ssw0rd!`.
+This user/password combination corresponds to the defaults the Sensu agent uses.
 You can configure the Sensu agent's user credentials with the [`user` and `password` agent configuration flags][41].

 ### Manage users